cerb/cerb.github.io/pricing/cloud.md

 Every Cerb Cloud instance can use any of the plugins in the official Plugin Library.
 These plugins have been developed or audited by our development team and they are guaranteed to be safe.

 _Enterprise_ subscriptions have the ability to install custom third-party plugins, but these must be reviewed and approved by our development team prior to use.
 You'll be asked to create a [GitHub](https://github.com/) repository for the plugin if you haven't already.
-If the repository is private, then you will need to grant access to the `wgm` account.
+If the repository is private, then you will need to grant access to the `cerb` account.

 <div id="annual-discount"></div>